ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(10)
 wend
 ```
-This script behaves in the same manner as "TimeSpanProtection.au3" one.
+This script uses an algorithm that is similar to the algorithms of `TimeSpanProtection.au3` and `ActionSequenceProtection.au3` scripts.
+User's input actions are analyzed in all these scripts.
 There is a `InitKeyHooks` function that installs `_KeyHandler` hook for the low-level keyboard input events.
 This is an algorithm of installing the hook:

 1. Register a `_KeyHandler` function as a callback function by the [`DllCallbackRegister`](https://www.autoitscript.com/autoit3/docs/functions/DllCallbackRegister.htm) AutoIt function.
 This operation allows you to pass `_KeyHandler` to the WinAPI functions.
 2. Get handle of the current module by the [`GetModuleHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683199%28v=vs.85%29.aspx) WinAPI function.